amirallami-code/license-guide/README.md

 9. **Geographic Considerations**: Different regions may have specific legal requirements.
 10. **Future Plans**: Consider how your choice might affect future developments or partnerships.

-Here's a flowchart to help you choose the right license:
+Here's a flowchart to help you choose the right license (I suggest you use the web version of GitHub to check the following flowchart) :

 ```mermaid